Naresh Yadav Ateli

-Naresh Yadav Ateli (born 1 February 1963) is an Indian politician and ex-member of the Legislative Assembly of Ateli constituency in Haryana state.
-He is the current president of Haryana Yuva Kisaan Sangharsh Samiti.
+Naresh Yadav Ateli (1 February 1963 – 5 November 2024) was an Indian politician who was a member of the Legislative Assembly for the Ateli constituency in Haryana state.
+He was the president of Haryana Yuva Kisaan Sangharsh Samiti.

-Background
+Career

 Naresh Yadav was the President of Haryana Agricultural University aka "HAU" and General Secretary of the Haryana Pradesh Youth Congress.
 He was elected as an Independent Candidate for the Haryana Legislative Assembly in 2005.

-Personal life

-Naresh Yadav was born in 1963 in Rata Kalan Village in Ateli Nangal Tehsil of Mahendragarh District of Haryana State.
-He attained Master of Science (Agriculture) and LL.B in Alwar and Hisar city.
-After completing his studies, he married Omkala Yadav Singh.
-He has a son and a daughter.

-Political career

-In 2005, Naresh Yadav was a Member of the Legislative Assembly of Haryana.
+In 2005, Ateli was a Member of the Legislative Assembly of Haryana.